Reagan K. Bellamy is currently the Executive Director of Human Resources at

 began her educational career towards the path of becoming a CPA.
 She worked in

-San Francisco for a large CPA firm and later transfered to Washington D.C.
+San Francisco for a large CPA firm and later transferred to Washington D.C.

 She worked as a CPA for the greater part of 20 years before switching